-C3 is a partnership between Bates College, Connecticut College, Middlebury College, Williams College, the University of California at Berkeley, the University of Chicago, Columbia University, the University of Michigan, and the participating colleges in the Liberal Arts Diversity Officers Consortium (LADO).
-It is funded by The Andrew W. Mellon Foundation.
+C3 was a partnership between Bates College, Connecticut College, Middlebury College, Williams College, the University of California at Berkeley, the University of Chicago, Columbia University, the University of Michigan, and the participating colleges in the Liberal Arts Diversity Officers Consortium (LADO).
+It was funded by the Mellon Foundation.

 Liberal Arts Diversity Officers Organization (LADO)